Microsoft Skype for Business FAQ

 How do I set an alert to notify me as soon as a particular contact becomes available?

-In the Skype for Business main window, in your Contacts list, right-click a contact, and then click Tag for Status Change Alerts.
+In the Skype for Business main window, within your Contacts list, right-click a contact, and then click Tag for Status Change Alerts.

 How do I change fonts in my IMs?

-To change the font, style, size or color for a specific IM you are writing:
+To change the font, style, size, or color for a specific IM you are writing, use the following actions:

 - Type your message, highlight the text you want to change, click the Font button in the IM composing area, and then make your selections in the Font window.

-To change the default font details for all the IMs you send:
+To change the default font details for all the IMs you send, use the following actions:

-- From the Skype for Business main window, click the Options button, click General , click Change Font , and then select a default font, font style, font size, and font color.
-Then click OK .
-These selections will apply only to IM messages you send, not to those you receive.
+- From the Skype for Business main window, click the Options button, click General, click Change Font, and then select a default font, font style, font size, and font color.
+Then click OK.
+These selections apply only to IM messages you send, not to those you receive.

-To change the default font details for incoming IMs as well (to improve their legibility, for example):
+To change the default font details for incoming IMs as well, use the following actions:

-- From the Skype for Business main window, click the Options button, click General , click Change Font , and then select a default font, font style, font size, and font color.
-Then select the Apply settings to incoming messages checkbox, and then click OK.
+- From the Skype for Business main window, click the Options button, click General, click Change Font, and then select a default font, font style, font size, and font color.
+Then select the Apply settings to incoming messages check box, and click OK.

 Can I add customized emoticons to my Skype for Business IMs?